pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

 actually takes money from real credit cards.

 Since order management is an important topic, we will talk more about it below, in its own section.
-But we should probably repeat here that the third of the three values above — the ``order`` — will be ``None`` if your view is a ``checkout_button``, since at that point the checkout process has not actually started, but for a ``payment_form`` will be an ``Order`` object holding information about the buyer, their address, and their shipping preferences that was collected through the preceding steps of the GetPaid checkout process.
+But we should at least note here that the third of the three values above — the ``order`` — will be ``None`` if your view is a ``checkout_button``, since at that point the checkout process has not actually started; but for a ``payment_form`` will be an ``Order`` object holding all of the information about the buyer, their address, and their shipping preferences that was collected through the preceding steps of the GetPaid checkout process.

-The example view given above is overly simple, of course, because it makes no effort to transmit to the off-site processor either your store owner's identity as a merchant, or the contents of the shopping cart, or even the total payment that is due to complete the transaction.
-That is why your view will probably be a form with several hidden fields rather than a simple link like this.
-But, however complex it becomes, your view work because it has the same basic features as the small view shown above.
+The example view given above is overly simple, of course, because it makes no effort to transmit to the off-site processor the store owner's merchant ID, the contents of the shopping cart, or even the total payment that is due to complete the transaction.
+That is why your view will probably be a form with several hidden fields, rather than a simple link like this.
+But, however complex it becomes, your view will work because it has the same basic features as the small view shown above.

 Setting up the welcome-back views
 ---------------------------------

-The second category of view you will have to provide are the screens that welcome the user back when they are done checking out on the off-site service. ...
+The second category of view you will have to provide are the screens that welcome the user back when they are done checking out on the off-site service.
+These views will actually need to live at a URL, because the payment processor is going to

 /Plone